Sumitbashetwar/Advanced_Stack/README.md

 # Advanced_Stack
-We Created an Stack which will take various datatypes as input.
+I have created an *STACK* which will take various datatypes as input.
 It will show the menu in various colors to make it more user friendly.